Alhxor/color-picker/README.md

 https://alhxor.github.io/color-picker/

-Small ReactJS app, created for practice.
+Small React & Redux app, created for practice.
 Bootstrapped by create-react-app.
+There is also a pure React version at the pure-react branch.

 Utilizes local storage to save colors in your browser data, no sessions / cookies involved.